hoangkhoaa/openFantasy/codex/Magics/Spells/Divination/MagicSense.md

 ## Historical Note

 Magic Sense evolved naturally among early spellcasters as a survival mechanism, allowing them to avoid dangerous magical phenomena and identify beneficial magical resources.
 Its first formal codification is credited to the elven diviner Elariel Truesight, who refined the wild perceptual techniques into a controlled, teachable pattern during the Age of Awakening.
 Today, it is considered the first essential spell for any practitioner of divination magic and is often taught alongside basic protective magic as a fundamental safety skill for all magical disciplines.

+---
+_Note: This content was automatically translated by Google Gemini.
+Please refer to the original English version for accuracy._